jjvanzon/Circular-Language-Spec/constructs-drafts/conversions.md

 Conversion commands are not specific to an object.
 It links to two objects: the source and the target.
 Because command parameters and object commands are interchangeable, how do conversion commands look in a diagram?

 What if you have multiple possible conversion commands?
 One has to be selected.
 This has to be disambiguated in that case, through object resolution or explicit conversion.
-You do not have to do with all the conversion commands in the world, just the ones out of modules you selected.
+You do not might do with all the conversion commands in the world, just the ones out of modules you selected.

 JJ